fex01/servicenow-notes/sn-discovery.md

     - All > Discovery Definition > CI Classification > Process Handlers
     - avoid duplication of CIs by filtering out parameters with inconsistent values after process restart
       - for example by identifying processes by their unchanged installation path
     - Process Handlers only need to be used if parameters have inconsistent values that cause duplicate applications.
-This is an optional configuration, Cl Identification is preferred.
+This is an optional configuration, CI Identification is preferred.
   - Create Process Classifier
     - discover server CI
     - open server CI > Related Lists > Running Processes > open process record